 2How To Stay Cool During Disagreements

-The thing to keep in mind when you're arguing with someone is that "it is truly impossible to change how someone else feels and acts, and it is continually disappointing and frustrating to try," Place says.
+The thing to keep in mind when you're arguing with someone is that "it is truly impossible to change how someone else feels and acts, and it is continually disappointing and frustrating to try," clinical neuropsychologist Dr. Katie S. Davis tells Bustle.
 The only thing you can do, is "change your own behavioral and emotional [response]."

 3How To Protect Yourself